• Blog

 This guide explains how to create full-stack plugins for Supamode that add custom Data Types with server-side data transformation and client-side UI rendering.

-This feature is still in development, and the API is subject to change.
+This feature is still in development and not yet in the main branch, and the API is subject to change.

 Plugin Architecture Overview